pivovarit/throwing-function/README.md

 all functional types.

     static <...> Function<T, R> unchecked(ThrowingFunction<T, R, E> function) {...}
-Static unchecked() function, which can be used with functional types from java.util.function.
+Static version of unchecked() functions, which can be used with functional types from java.util.function.

     default Function<T, Optional<R>> returningOptional() {...}
 Transforms ThrowingFunction into a regular Function returning result wrapped into an Optional instance.
 If exception